OctopusDeploy/blog/blog/2021-11/automate-guided-failure-with-lambda/index.md

 This posts walks you through how to utilize an Octopus Deploy Subscription to call an AWS Lambda to automatically respond to a guided failure incident.
 Though the demonstration specifically targeted guided failure, the same Lambda can be used to automate responses to Manual Intervention as well.

 :::info
-An alternative approach to the Lambda method is the [Automate Manual Intervention Response](https://library.octopus.com/step-templates/54f95528-aa1e-4c97-8c16-b2e0d737c43e/actiontemplate-automate-manual-intervention-response) community step template.
+An alternative approach to the Lambda method is to use the [Automate Manual Intervention Response](https://library.octopus.com/step-templates/54f95528-aa1e-4c97-8c16-b2e0d737c43e/actiontemplate-automate-manual-intervention-response) community step template in a runbook that has a trigger to run periodically.
 :::